google/skia-buildbot/skolo/raspberry-pi/README.md

 # If you were setting up the spare, you would use spare.interfaces
 sudo cp master.interfaces /etc/network/interfaces
-sudo chmod 644 /etc/network/interfaces
+sudo chmod 0644 /etc/network/interfaces
 ```
 At this point, the steps get a bit hard to script, but we are nearly done.
-Generate a service-account.json and put it in /home/chrome-bot.
 Bootstrap pulld by downloading a recent .deb and installing it with `sudo dpkg -i pulld.deb`
 I also suggest putting the jump host's ssh public key in ~/.ssh/authorized_keys.

+If the device has built in wifi, we want to disable it with `sudo nmcli radio wifi off`

 ## Loading a pre-existing image